 Cafes and coffee shops

 Besides offering us a caffeine boost, cafes are also good spots for us to charge our devices and catch up with our social networks while traveling.
 Most cafes offer free Wi-Fi network access when we purchase a cup of java.
 Unfortunately, even supposedly secured, password-protected networks aren’t necessarily safe for use.

 Coffee shops are havens for hackers who want to snoop on your online activities.
 Using widely available tools, hackers can launch Man-in-the-Middle (MitM) attacks to get in between point A (your device) and point B (a website) to intercept any information.
-Without a virtual private network (VPN) like Norton WiFi Privacy to encrypt your information, your social media logins, bank account credentials, and credit card numbers could be stolen easily.
+Without a virtual private network (VPN) like Norton Secure VPN to encrypt your information, your social media logins, bank account credentials, and credit card numbers could be stolen easily.